ontodev/robot/docs/export.md

       --header "LABEL|SubClass Of" \
       --format html --export results/nucleus.html

-If this option is not included, `export` will predict the format based on the file extension.
+If this option is not included, `export` will predict the format based on the file extension:

+    robot export --input nucleus_part_of.owl \
+      --header "ID|LABEL|SubClass Of" \
+      --export results/nucleus.json

 If the extension does not match with an existing format, it will default to `tsv`.

 The `html` format will output an HTML table with [Bootstrap](https://getbootstrap.com/) styling.
 All entities referenced will be rendered as clickable links.